Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 In addition:

-• Some courses require knowledge of the basics of conventional medicine; these can often be completed as part of the training
+• Some courses require knowledge of the basics of conventional medicine (in others, this is part of the training)

 Question 3: